November 7, 2015

 The skyline of downtown Cleveland was nestled in the distance, on the other side of the U shape that makes up the city’s west side waterfront.
 John and I had spent countless times in this very spot, walking Happy, taking photos, just enjoying the day.
 But one thing we always talked about doing yet never had was watching the sunrise.

-I sat down on one of the benches, letting the sweat bead down my face as I watched the sun slowly emerge from the water, gradually illuminating my city.
+I sat down on one of the benches, letting the sweat bead down my face as I watched the sun slowly emerge from the water, gradually illuminating the city.

 What am I going to do?